Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Empirical Evaluation

 \subsection{Empirical Time Complexity}

-The additional time cost they imposed by defenses is a crucial dimension of assessing their effectiveness.
-In this regard, Table \ref{time_comp_exp} reports the runtime required for a single iteration of models when employing different defenses.
-For the small-scale model LeNet, \sysname and Soteria exhibit a time cost within the same order of magnitude.
-However, this time cost is one order of magnitude higher compared to Pruning, Gaussian, Laplace, and GQ.
-This is due to the fact that \sysname and Soteria require multiple forward-backward propagations to search for better utility-privacy trade-offs.
+The additional time cost imposed by defenses is a crucial dimension in evaluating their practicality.
+Table \ref{time_comp_exp} compares the runtime required for a single client per round when employing different defenses.
+While \sysname and Soteria incur similar time costs for compact models like LeNet, both are an order of magnitude higher than lightweight methods like Pruning, Gaussian, Laplace, and Gradient GQ.
+This is due to the fact that \sysname and Soteria require multiple forward-backward passes to search for better utility-privacy trade-offs.

-For larger models ResNet10 and ResNet18, The runtime required by Pruning and GQ increases in an approximate linear fashion. \sysname, Gaussian, and Laplace own comparable runtime overhead.
-Notably, Soteria incurs a significantly higher time cost of the 40s per iteration on ResNet34, which is 8.4x higher than the time required for \sysname.
-The heavy overhead of Soteria stems from the repeated execution of forward-backward propagation, which needs to be performed as many times as there are neurons in the fully connected layer.
-Consequently, as the number of fully connected neurons increases in larger models, the time cost of Soteria escalates significantly.
-In contrast, \sysname offers a scalable time cost for large models since the number of forward-backward propagations depends mainly on the user-specified number of iterations, granting flexibility based on factors such as clients' privacy preferences and computing resources.
-Empirical results indicate that good performance can be achieved with only 10 iterations, far lower than the runtime cost associated with Soteria.
-In summary, \sysname achieves a better utility-privacy trade-off compared to DP, GQ, and gradient pruning, albeit at the expense of higher time cost.
-But, \sysname's time cost is still lower than that of Soteria.
+When scaling up to larger models including ResNet and ViT, the execution time for Pruning and GQ scales almost linearly. \sysname, Gaussian, and Laplace present time expenses of the same magnitude.
+Notably, Soteria makes a significantly higher time cost of 40s on ResNet34, which is 8.4$\times$ higher than the time required for \sysname.
+The heavy overhead of Soteria stems from the intensive execution of forward-backward passes per neuron within the fully connected layers.
+As a result, as the number of fully connected neurons increases in large models, the time cost of Soteria escalates drastically.
+In contrast, \sysname’s time cost depends on the predefined number of iterations.
+Empirical results indicate that \sysname achieves satisfactory performance within merely 10 iterations, far lower than the overhead associated with Soteria.
+Moreover, we introduce a warm-start strategy to further reduce \sysname’s overhead, which reuses robust data generated in earlier rounds as initialization for subsequent iterations (excluding the first round for generating robust data for $x$).
+Figure \ref{fig_warmup_impact} evaluates the impact of this strategy on \sysname’s performance across different $\iota$ values.
+We find that reducing $\iota$ to 5 just results in tiny performance degradation: PMM decreases slightly from 90.69 to 90.45, while PSNR increases marginally from 13.20 to 13.27 on LeNet trained with CIFAR-10 against InvertingGrad.
+Therefore, we set $\iota$ to 5 after employing the warm-start strategy to reassess the time cost, as shown in Table \ref{time_comp_exp}.
+This makes \sysname significantly more efficient than Soteria, while maintaining a better utility-privacy trade-off than DP, GQ, and gradient pruning.
+Additionally, we estimate \sysname’s overhead on edge devices to be within acceptable limits (Appendix \ref{appendix_overhead_edge_device} provides details).